Frequently Asked Questions (FAQs)

 - Illegal drugs

-- Firearms, knives, weapons of any kind, corkscrews, selfie sticks, fireworks, utensils
+- Firearms, knives, weapons of any kind, corkscrews, selfie sticks, utensils

-- Umbrellas and other structures that may obstruct the view of spectators and/or affect their safety
+- Umbrellas and other structures likely to obstruct spectators' view and/or endanger their safety

 - Can I bring and consume cannabis on site?